sminnee/silverstripe-featureflags/README.md

  * **context:** This is a map of the required context values.
 The keys are the context keys, and the values are the class or interface that the value passed must derive from.
 Scalar context is not allowed.
 Any context values specified here that are not passed to `FeatureFlag::isEnabled()` will result in an error.

+Additionally, the following options are available when using the default `FeatureSelection` flag backend:

+ * **default_enable_mode:** Sets the starting mode for the feature flag (valid values: On/Off/Partial)

 ### Feature admin